 Exercise of Rights

-The following procedures apply to the exercise of the right of access conferred by section 13.1:
+The following procedures apply to the exercise of the rights of access conferred by section 13.1:

-only “Approved Persons” may enter a Delivery Point, where Approved Persons means those of the Interconnected Party’s officers, agents, employees and contractors (including subcontractors) who are certified by virtue of having completed the set of competency requirements created by the Gas Association of New Zealand and authorised by both First Gas and the Interconnected Party to carry out that type of work on or in relation to its Pipeline;
+only “Approved Persons” may enter a Delivery Point, where Approved Persons means those of the Interconnected Party’s officers, agents, employees and contractors (including subcontractors) who are certified by virtue of having completed the set of competency requirements created by the Gas Association of New Zealand and/or authorised by both First Gas and the Interconnected Party to carry out work on or in relation to First Gas Pipeline;

-the Interconnected Party will take reasonable steps to ensure that its Approved Persons cause as little inconvenience to First Gas as is reasonably practicable and comply at all times with First Gas’ standard safety, environmental and security policies and procedures, as notified to the Interconnected Party in writing;
+the Interconnected Party will take reasonable steps to ensure that its Approved Persons cause as little inconvenience to First Gas as is reasonably practicable and comply at all times with First Gas’ standard safety, environmental and security policies and procedures, as notified to the Interconnected Party in writing from time to time;

 the Interconnected Party must obtain a Work Permit from First Gas before any Approved Persons enter a Delivery Point to carry out any hot work, electrical work or excavation.
 The Interconnected Party shall not be required to obtain a Work Permit to enter a Delivery Point to carry out general Maintenance or operational checks on its Pipeline or any Interconnected Party Equipment;

-the Interconnected Party will give First Gas at least 48 hours’ written notice of its requirement for a Work Permit, and specify why it requires access to a Delivery Point.
+the Interconnected Party will give First Gas at least 48 hours’ written notice of its requirement for a Work Permit (and such Work Permit will be issued within that time period unless there is good reason that it should not be so issued).
+Such notice of requirement is to specify why the Interconnected Party requires access to a Delivery Point.
 First Gas shall not unreasonably withhold or delay its consent to any request for a Work Permit;

 First Gas may withdraw or suspend the right of access of any Approved Person for any failure by that person to comply with the performance requirements referred to in section 13.2(b);